|Nutrition Facts (per serving)|

 Beef stew is really a meal in one; there's not much more you have to add to this dish.
 Serve it with a nice green salad or a fresh fruit salad and some hot scones, biscuits, or rolls.
 Toasted French bread spread with garlic butter is another good accompaniment.

-- Cover the crockpot and cook on low for 7-8 hours until the beef and potatoes are tender.
+Cover the crockpot and cook on low for 7 to 8 hours until the beef and potatoes are tender.
 Add stir-fry vegetables.
-Cover the slow cooker again and cook on low for 30-40 minutes until the vegetables are hot and tender.
+Cover the slow cooker again and cook on low for 30 to 40 minutes until the vegetables are hot and tender.